dfrtz/huereka/README.md

 7. The lights should all turn red if the setup is complete.
 If no lights turn on, ensure the full setup has been performed and attempt the basic LED/GPIO tests.

+### Design Overview

+Huereka has a few components used to control the lighting hardware.
+The following is a high level overview of each core component, but each component may also contain smaller components not listed here.
+The overall flow can be summarized as: schedules wrap around routines, and routines wrap around profiles, and profiles wrap around LEDs.

+**ColorProfile**: Saved collection of colors which can be used by lighting routines to make patterns
+- Colors: RGB colors to use when creating patterns
+- Mode: Flag used to control how colors are converted into patterns. e.g. mirror, repeat, etc.

+**LEDManager**: Primary controller for enabling, disabling, and updating active LEDs
+- LED count: Total number of LEDs controlled by the pin
+- Pin: GPIO pin on the system to send control signals
+- Active colors/LEDs: Current colors set on each LED

+**LightingRoutine**: Conditions used to trigger color profiles
+- Profile: Which color profile to use when conditions are met
+- Days: Which days of the week the routine can be turned on
+- Start: First moment of each day the routine would turn on
+- End: Last moment of each day the routine will be on before turning off

+**LightingSchedule**: Collection of lighting routines and the LED managers
+- Manager: Which LED manager to send lighting routine updates to
+- Routines: Collection of lighting routines which can trigger LED updates